-Our Favorite Silicone Kitchen Tongs: OXO Good Grips 12-Inch Tongs With Silicone Heads
+The Best Silicone Kitchen Tongs: OXO Good Grips 12-Inch Tongs with Silicone Heads

 Tongs should be comfortable to hold, with handles that feel springy rather than limp, but they shouldn't have such high tension that they become fatiguing to use.
 Ideally, the grabbers should be precise enough to pluck a strand of pasta with grace, but still able to handle more substantial tasks, like lifting a chicken or a wet ramekin without damaging or dropping it.
 And, of course, they shouldn't pinch your skin accidentally when squeezed.
 Because tongs come in a wide range of styles and sizes, we set mandatory criteria and conducted extensive research before testing.

 For general kitchen use, 12-inch-long tongs are the ideal size: long enough to keep your hand safely away from heat and spattering oil, but not so long that they're awkward to wield indoors.
 Longer versions than 12 inches are better suited for higher-heat applications like grilling, while we generally find the shorter ones to be of little practical use beyond serving.
 That means only 12-inch tongs were considered in this review.